Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Introduction

 \section{Introduction}

 Liquids may spontaneously invade confined spaces due to surface tension effects (capillary action).
-Capillary imbibition, or wicking, is an everyday life occurrence, e.g., when dipping sugar in coffee, cleaning with a sponge, or inserting a straw in a beverage, but is more generally involved in a large variety of natural phenomena such as soil humidification or salinization \cite{Olivella2000,Shokri-Kuehni2017}, hydration of plants and wood \cite{Jensen2016,Ha2020,Zhou2019}, animal feeding and drinking \cite{Kim2012,Siefert2025}, etc. In technology, textile performance, paper printing, drug delivery and a variety of microfluidic applications also take advantage of capillary imbibition \cite{Fischer2022,Venditti2021,Li2021,Olanrewaju2018}.
+Capillary imbibition, or wicking, is an everyday life occurrence, e.g., when dipping sugar in coffee, cleaning with a sponge, or inserting a straw in a beverage.
+But it also plays a role in a large variety of natural phenomena such as soil humidification or salinization \cite{Olivella2000,Shokri-Kuehni2017}, hydration of plants and wood \cite{Jensen2016,Ha2020,Zhou2019}, animal feeding and drinking \cite{Kim2012,Siefert2025}, etc. In technology, textile performance, paper printing, drug delivery and a variety of microfluidic applications also take advantage of capillary imbibition \cite{Fischer2022,Venditti2021,Li2021,Olanrewaju2018}.
 Conversely, wicking can be detrimental for heritage preservation, insulation materials in buildings, road engineering or food packaging \cite{Pel2018,Binder2010,Al-Samahiji2000,Todorova2022}.

 These contexts and many others have inspired a broad scientific literature \cite{Masoodi2017}.
-Historically, the description of imbibition dynamics dates back from the early $\mathrm{XX^{th}}$ century \cite{Bell1906}, in particular with the work of Lucas and Washburn \cite{Lucas1918,Washburn1921}.
-The so-called Lucas-Washburn (LW) law predicts a penetration length proportional to $\sqrt{t}$ ($t$, time), due to a constant driving force (capillary pressure, $\DeltaPc \sim \gamma / r$ from Laplace's law, with $\gamma$ the surface tension and $r$ the radius of curvature of the liquid-vapor interface) and increasing viscous friction within a continuously growing wetted zone.
+Historically, the description of imbibition dynamics dates back from the early $20\textsuperscript{th}$ century \cite{Bell1906}, in particular with the work of Lucas and Washburn \cite{Lucas1918,Washburn1921}.
+The so-called Lucas-Washburn (LW) law predicts a penetration length proportional to $\sqrt{t}$ ($t$, time), due to a constant driving force (capillary pressure, $\DeltaPc \sim \gamma / \bar{r}$ from Laplace's law, with $\gamma$ the surface tension and $\bar{r}$ the radius of curvature of the liquid-vapor interface) and increasing viscous friction within a continuously growing wetted zone.